bhk/scam/README.md

 # SCAM

 SCAM (Scheme Compiler Atop Make) is a compiler for a string-based Lisp/Scheme dialect.
-SCAM uses GNU Make 3.81 as its virtual machine by compiling SCAM programs to makefiles.
+SCAM uses GNU Make 3.81 as its virtual machine.
+Each SCAM executable file -- including the SCAM Compiler itself -- is a makefile and a `bash` script.
+First invoked as a bash script, it invokes `make` to execute itself as a makefile.

 For more information: